samuelLovesPie/verm_releases/samuelhook_features.md

   * Anti barbwire (Doesn't let the barbwire do damage to you)
   * Autobuy lockpicks (Auto buys lockpicks when near dealer - bypasses the limit of 4)
   * Unlock near door (Unlocks the door near you)
+  * Anti Aim (Makes it harder for silent aim/aimbot to hit you)
+  * Infinite pepperspray (Makes your pepperspray spray forever)
+  * Auto claim allowance (Whenever near an ATM it'll claim your allowance for you)

 [Teleportation]
   * Dealer